Barr-Zee Diagrams at a High-Energy Muon Collider: Conclusions

 Such a measurement is possible only in the unique environment promised by a high-energy lepton collider: the combination of large vector-boson scattering rates and an environment clean from QCD backgrounds in which Higgs pairs can be reliably identified is only possible in this context.

 There are ample opportunities for further exploring the capabilities of a high-energy muon collider to discover new physics via vector-boson scattering.
 This is only one example of the possibilities that a vector-boson collider presents.
 It would be interesting to study the possibilities of observing virtual effects in ``electroweak precision'' measurements at a muon collider more generally, particularly in comparison to future prospects at the $Z$-pole.
-It would also be interesting to search for other processes which are sensitive to new sources of CP violation more directly.
-Our work, and the capabilities of VBF measurements more generally, also motivate continued advancements in the Standard Model predictions for these processes at a high-energy lepton machine.
+It would also be interesting to search for other processes which are sensitive to new sources of CP violation more directly, both at $\mu^+\mu^-$ and $\mu^+\mu^+$ colliders, the latter of which has been proposed as a nearer-term possibility based on ultra-cold muon technology using intermediate muonium, developed for the muon $g-2$ experiment at J-PARC~\cite{Hamada:2022mua}.
+The $\mu^+$ beams generated with this scheme can be polarized, which presents more potential opportunities for CP studies that deserve scrutiny in future work.\footnote{We thank the anonymous referee for pointing this out to us.} Our work, and the capabilities of VBF measurements more generally, also motivate continued advancements in the Standard Model predictions for these processes at a high-energy lepton machine.
 Aside from Standard Model loop corrections, advancements in computing the gauge boson PDFs in the muon, and matching these inclusive calculations with additional partons, are urgently needed.
 Clearly, there is lots of exciting work to be done.